 Exhibit No. Description 3.1 Articles of Restatement of Global Medical REIT Inc. (incorporated herein by reference to Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q as filed with the SEC on August 8, 2018).
 3.2 Fourth Amended and Restated Bylaws of Global Medical REIT Inc., adopted as of December 7, 2022 (incorporated herein by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K as filed with the SEC on December 7, 2022).
 4.1 Specimen of Common Stock Certificate (incorporated herein by reference to Exhibit 4.1 to the Company's Registration Statement on Form S-11/A filed with the SEC on June 15, 2016).
 4.2 Specimen of 7.50% Series A Cumulative Redeemable Preferred Stock Certificate (incorporated herein by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K as filed with the SEC on September 14, 2017).
 4.3 Description of Securities (incorporated herein by reference to Exhibit 4.3 to the Company's Annual Report on Form 10-K as filed with the SEC on March 9, 2020).
-10.1† Global Medical REIT Inc. 2016 Equity Incentive Plan (as amended through May 15, 2024) (incorporated herein by reference to

-10.2[†] Employment Agreement, dated as of July 9, 2020, by and between Jeffrey Busch and Inter-American Management LLC (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K as filed with the SEC on July 9, 2020).
+10.1† Global Medical REIT Inc. 2016 Equity Incentive Plan (as amended through May 15, 2024) (incorporated herein by reference to Appendix A of the Company's Definitive Proxy Statement on Schedule 14A, filed on April 1, 2024).
+10.2† Employment Agreement, dated as of July 9, 2020, by and between Jeffrey Busch and Inter-American Management LLC (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K as filed with the SEC on July 9, 2020).